What It’s Like to Get Married on a Cruise Ship: Part 3

 heather's wedding

 It seemed like I barely had enough time to get around to chat with everyone before they were announcing it was time for non-sailing guests to leave.
-All in all, the reception flew by, which we had anticipated since we knew it would only be an hour and a half.
-That being said, we had a blast and wouldn’t have changed a thing.
+The reception flew by, which we had anticipated since we knew it would only be an hour and a half.
+That said, we had a blast and wouldn’t have changed a thing.
 Our guests loved the open bar and the hors d’oeuvres, the wedding cake was just to die for, and the music kept people (or at least me) dancing the whole time.
 We couldn’t have asked for more!

 Photos

-After the reception, our photographer Arsana took us to one of the dining rooms, where we sat through the muster drill for our own safety briefing with some others who were physically unable to attend.
-It was nice to finally sit, and I was happy to not have to stand outside in the sweltering Texas heat in a crowd of people while wearing my wedding dress.
+After the reception, our photographer Arsana took us to one of the dining rooms, where we sat through the muster drill for our safety briefing with others who were physically unable to attend.
+It was nice to sit finally, and I was happy not to have to stand outside in the sweltering Texas heat in a crowd of people while wearing my wedding dress.

 Then, we took advantage of the practically empty atrium lobby to take some stunning photos.